 Reuters is a global leader in news.
 Updated around the clock by editorial teams on four continents, Reuters TV taps into a network of 2,500 journalists reporting from 200 locations worldwide.
 It’s how video news should work.
-UENO took on the task of designing the app for iOS, redefining the concept of a mobile video experience.
-Infusing the app with TV-style motion graphics and production value, UENO made traditional TV elements - lower thirds, show opens, and color panels - work on a smaller screen like no one else has before.
+I helped the UENO agency design the app for iOS, redefining the concept of a mobile video experience.
+Infusing the app with TV-style motion graphics and production value, we made traditional TV elements - lower thirds, show opens, and color panels - work on a smaller screen like no one else has before.

 Early in the project, I explored UI design and motion design based on a portrait-oriented display.
 The challenge was to create a hierarchy for Reuters’ constant flow of news stories.